leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/displace.rst

 Space
    With a direction set to X, Y, Z, or XYZ the modifier can either displace along local or global axes.

-Texture Coordinates
-   The texture coordinate system to use when retrieving values from the texture for each vertex.

-   See :ref:`common masking options <modifiers-common-options-masking>` for a complete reference.

-Vertex Group
+Strength
+   The strength of the displacement.
+After offsetting by the *Midlevel* value, the displacement will be multiplied by the *Strength* value to give the final vertex offset.

+   :math:`vertex_offset = displacement × Strength`

-   The name of a vertex group which is used to control the influence of the modifier.
+   A negative strength can be used to invert the effect of the modifier.
-   If left empty, the modifier affects all vertices equally.

-   Invert ``<->``
-      Inverts the influence of the selected vertex group, meaning that the group now represents vertices that will not be deformed by the modifier.

-      The setting reverses the weight values of the group.

 Midlevel
    The texture value which will be treated as no displacement by the modifier.